rust-lang/book/nostarch/chapter15.md

 list of `sent_messages`.

 In the test, we’re testing what happens when the `LimitTracker` is told to set `value` to something that is more than 75 percent of the `max` value.
-First, we create a new `MockMessenger`, which will start with an empty list of messages.
+First we create a new `MockMessenger`, which will start with an empty list of messages.
-Then we create a new `LimitTracker` and give it a reference to the new `MockMessenger` and a `max` value of 100.
-We call the `set_value` method on the `LimitTracker` with a value of 80, which is more than 75 percent of 100.
+Then we create a new `LimitTracker` and give it a reference to the new `MockMessenger` and a `max` value of `100`.
+We call the `set_value` method on the `LimitTracker` with a value of `80`, which is more than 75 percent of 100.
 Then we assert that the list of messages that the `MockMessenger` is keeping track of should now have one message in it.

 However, there’s one problem with this test, as shown here: